-1 Minister administering the Environmental Planning and Assessment Act 1979 agrees.
-The HPC is not required to be made to the extent that a planning agreement excludes the application of Subdivision 4 of Division 7.1 of the Environmental Planning and Assessment Act 1979 to the development, or the HPC Order exempts the development from the contribution.
+The HPC is not required to be made to the extent that a planning agreement excludes the application of Subdivision 4 of Division 7.1 of the Environmental

+Planning and Assessment Act 1979 to the development, or the HPC Order exempts the development from the contribution.

 The amount of the contribution may be reduced under the HPC Order, including if payment is made before 1 July 2025.

-28. Construction Site Management Plan To ensure the Before the issue of a construction certificate, a construction site management plan must be prepared, and be approved by the Certifier.
-The plan must include the following matters: site is maintained in a safe and secure manner a) The location and materials for protective fencing and hoardings on the perimeter of the site; b) Provisions for public safety; c) Pedestrian and vehicular site access points and construction activity zones; d) Details of construction traffic management including: i) Proposed truck movements to and from the site; ii) Estimated frequency of truck movements; and iii) Measures to ensure pedestrian safety near the site; e) Details of bulk earthworks to be carried out; f) The location of site storage areas and sheds; g) The equipment used to carry out works; h) The location of a garbage container with a tight-fitting lid; i) Dust, noise and vibration control measures; j) The location of temporary toilets; k) The protective measures for the preservation of trees on-site and in adjoining public areas including measures in accordance with: i) AS 4970 - Protection of trees on development sites; ii) An arborist's report approved as part of this consent.
-A copy of the construction site management plan must be kept on- site at all times while work is being carried out.
-29. Long Service Levy To ensure Before the issue of the relevant Construction Certificate /, the long service levy must be paid to the Long Service Corporation of Council under the Building and Construction industry Long Service compliance with long service -
+26. Construction Site Management Plan

+Before the issue of a construction certificate, a construction site management plan must be prepared, and be approved by the Certifier.
+The plan must include the following matters:

+- a) The location and materials for protective fencing and hoardings on the perimeter of the site; - b) Provisions for public safety; - c) Pedestrian and vehicular site access points and construction activity zones; - d) Details of construction traffic management including: - i) Proposed truck movements to and from the site; - ii) Estimated frequency of truck movements; and - iii) Measures to ensure pedestrian safety near the site; - e) Details of bulk earthworks to be carried out; - f) The location of site storage areas and sheds; - g) The equipment used to carry out works; - h) The location of a garbage container with a tight-fitting lid; - i) Dust, noise and vibration control measures; - j) The location of temporary toilets; - k) The protective measures for the preservation of trees on-site and in adjoining public areas including measures in accordance with: - i) AS 4970 Protection of trees on development sites: - ii) An arborist's report approved as part of this consent.

+A copy of the construction site management plan must be kept onsite at all times while work is being carried out.